helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 ### Set OpenTelemetry AutoConfigure Settings

 OpenTelemetry directly supports Java system properties and environment variables for autoconfiguring the OpenTelemetry runtime.
-The [OpenTelemetry autoconfiguration documentation](https://opentelemetry.io/docs/languages/java/configuration/#environment-variables-and-system-properties) describes the settings it supports.
+The [OpenTelemetry autoconfiguration documentation][opentelemetry-autoconfiguration-documentation] describes the settings it supports.

 The following short list of system property settings is enough to get your service sending metrics and span data to a backend system such as Signoz running on the same system.